sklump/aries-rfcs/features/0036-issue-credential/README.md

 * `comment` -- an optional field that provides human readable information about the issued credential, so it can be evaluated by human judgment.
 Follows [DIDComm conventions for l10n](../0043-l10n/README.md).
 * `credentials~attach` -- an array of attachments containing the issued credentials.
-  * For Indy, the attachment contains data from libindy about credential to be issued, base64-encoded, as returned from `libindy`.
+  * For Hyperledger Indy, the attachment contains data from libindy about credential to be issued, base64-encoded, as returned from `libindy`.
 For more information see the [Libindy API](https://github.com/hyperledger/indy-sdk/blob/57dcdae74164d1c7aa06f2cccecaae121cefac25/libindy/src/api/anoncreds.rs#L338).

 If the issuer wants an acknowledgement that the issued credential was accepted, this message must be decorated with `~please-ack`, and it is then best practice for the new Holder to respond with an explicit `ack` message as described in [0317: Please ACK Decorator](../0317-please-ack/README.md).